SkroxiousDM/SkroxiousDM/docs/5.Equipment/Alchemical Elixirs.md

 #### Elemental Essence.
 If you apply a dose of elemental essence then either one melee weapon, four throwing weapons or all the arrows/bolts in a quiver deal an additional 1d4 elemental damage for 1 minute.
 The alchemist must choose which element to prepare: fire, cold, acid or lightning.
 #### Elixir of Life.
-Consuming an Elixir of Life gives the drinker regenerative powers that heal 1d6 hit points during 1d6 turns, at the start of the character’s turn.
-Sadly the character also suffers 1 temporary Corruption for each turn the elixir is in effect.
+Consuming an Elixir of Life gives the drinker regenerative powers.
+You regain 1 recovery die when you drink this potion.
+Sadly the character also suffers 1 temporary Corruption
 #### Eye Drops
 These drops will immediately return the gift of sight to a temporarily blinded creature.
 #### Fire Dye.
 Fire dye consists of salts that change the color of any fire they are cast into.
 If the colors are ascribed a specific meaning known to the user and an allied observer it can be used for signaling over long distances.
 They are also used for entertainment among the wealthy, and by charlatans to impress commoners.
 ### Flash Powder.
 A finely grained powder that emits a blinding light when thrown (range 30/90).
 Creatures within 5 feet of the effect must make a DC 15 Constitution saving throw or become blinded until the end of their next turn.
 #### Ghost Candle.
 The fumes from this candle make visible all invisible objects and creatures within a 30-foot radius..
 #### Herbal Cure.
 An herbal cure consists of an alchemical poultice coupled with bandages.
 It smells vile but heals 1d4 hit points.
 A user must take a short or longer rest between doses.
 #### Holy Water.
 This water, instilled with the light of Prios, can heal wounds and sooth souls.
 It heals 2d4 + 2 hit points and reduces temporary Corruption by 1 point.
 #### Homing Arrow.
 The alchemist marinates an arrow in homing essences, thereby creating an arrow that flies past other combatants, i.e. it does not require a clear line of sight and ignores cover effects.
 However, the archer must be able to see some portion of the target and must succeed at a regular attack roll to successfully hit it.
 #### Homunculus.
 A seed is planted and one day later a miniature servant sprouts from the ground.
 The homunculus is Tiny, has no skills or features and all of its ability scores are 10 (+0).
 It serves its maker loyally then withers away after a month; all it leaves behind is a pile of dirt.
 Creating a homunculus is a true violation of the natural order, meaning that the one using the seed suffers 1d6 temporary Corruption.
 #### Poison.
 The DC for the poison is dependent on the type of effect selected.
 For example, a weak poison at its base either causes the Poisoned condition for 1 round or 1d6 of poison damage.
 Choose one effect and raise the DC for the manufacture of the poison based on the total effect.
 The save against the poison itself is the base DC before any modifiers.
 ##### Poison Candle.
 A candle that emits poisonous fumes for 1 hour when lit; The poison is airborne and affects everyone within a 30-foot radius.
 The candle must burn for 1d4 turns before the poison is released, so the assassin can light it and leave the room before it takes effect.
 In all other ways it is the same as a regular poison, above.
 #### Protective Oil.
 This alchemical oil protects against elemental damage by providing resistance to damage from one of the elements for the duration of a scene.
 The alchemist must choose which of the elements that the oil shields against: fire, cold, acid or lightning.
 #### Purple Sap.
 This elixir is made from a decoction of a purple Lily of the Valley, a flower whose cleansing properties and resistance to Corruption were discovered by the witches of Davokar long ago.
 Purchasing the elixir is expensive, because the ingredient is so rare and few alchemists are skilled enough to brew it.
 The elixir has no effect on permanent Corruption or on blight-­marks which have already appeared on the user.
 - Weak: This potion removes 1 temporary Corruption from the soul.
 - Moderate: The elixir immediately removes 1d4 temporary Corruption.
 - Strong: This version removes 1d8 temporary Corruption.
 #### Revealing Light.
 A wax candle that when lit makes living creatures (not undead or abominations) glow softly in the dark, making it harder to stay hidden (disadvantage on Dexterity (Stealth) checks and advantage on Wisdom (Perception checks) for everyone.
 This affects everyone within a 30-foot radius, including the one who lit the candle.
 #### Shadow Tint.
 This horribly sickening elixir was once used by mystics wanting to hide just how close they were to becoming thoroughly corrupt, making it a welcomed addition to all sorcerers’ collections of mystical decoctions.
 Whoever manages to force down the sludge distorts their shadow for 24 hours, making it appear as if their Corruption total is 2d4 points lower.
 #### Smoke Bomb.
 The smoke bomb is a ceramic vessel that emits dense alchemical smoke when crushed, causing a sphere with a 15-foot radius to become highly obscured.
 #### Spirit Friend.
 The miraculous drug called Spirit Friend is cooked in a cauldron, but it is not the liquid that is bottled, but the vapors.
 The gray-­white smoke is captured in small ceramic jars and inhaled when needed.
 Spirit Friend shifts the user into the ethereal for 1d4 turns, to the price of as many points in temporary Corruption.
 #### Spore Bomb.
 The spore bomb can be thrown up to 30 feet and affects all creatures within a 10-foot radius, requiring them to make a DC 15 Constitution saving throw.
 On a failure the creature has disadvantage on Constitution saving throws for 1d4 + 1 rounds.
 #### Stun Bolt.
 The alchemist covers a crossbow bolt in a fast acting muscle relaxant; anyone hit by the bolt must pass a DC 13 Constitution saving throw or become stunned and prone.
 The victim can repeat the saving throw at the end of its turn, ending the stunned effect on a success.
 #### Thorn Beasties.
 A handful of seeds are thrown to the ground and one turn later 1d4 + 1 thorn beasties appear to serve the user.
 The thorn beasties are small, vaguely humanoid creatures made of thorns; they do not speak but squeak and crack as twigs that are bent and rubbed together.
 The beasties live for one hour before drying up to look like thorny witch dolls.
 The summoning of the thorn beasties is a clear violation of the natural order, meaning that the one using the seeds suffers 1d6 + 1 temporary Corruption.
 |   |   |   |   |   |   |
 |---|---|---|---|---|---|
 |Thorn Beasty||||||